Frequently Asked Questions

 Security & Compliance

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-These certifications ensure enterprise-grade security and data protection for all users.
-Security Features.
+Hygraph is SOC 2 Type 2 compliant (since August 3, 2022), ISO 27001 certified, and GDPR compliant, ensuring high standards for security and data protection.
+Security details.

 Use Cases & Benefits